Fuel pumps

 Some fuel card companies charge a small, fixed transaction fee each time your fleet uses the card to purchase diesel.
 Depending on where you fuel up and what card you are using, your savings may be immediate or sent to you in a check later in the month.

 Other merchants prefer a rebate model.
 That means the full cost of fuel is billed to the fleet at retail.
 The fleet receives a check at the end of the month for the total amount of money discounted from the fuel purchases.
-The rebate model can sometimes confuse drivers who fuel up, see the full retail price on their receipt and do not think that they are receiving the discount.
+The rebate model can sometimes confuse drivers who fuel up, see the full retail price on their receipt and do not think they are receiving the discount.

 What are Some Other Reasons to Use a Fuel Card?